timtadh/hackthology/hackthology/content/blog/oo-golang.md

           value uint64
         }

-2. Inherit with a pointer
+2. Inherit by embedding a pointer to a `struct`

         ::go